 with the Forest Management Bureau;Gulayan sa Paaralan Nationwide Conference in Dumaguete City, August 17;Waste Gardening at Love to Learn, Old Balara, Quezon City in October 24;and Waste Gardening workshop againat 3rd National Youth Environmental Summit November 21, at Teachers Camp, Baguio City.Department of Education, Forest Management Bureau, Education is our Tool, Gising na Pilipinas 5 Loaves & 3 Fishes Project, and PAGCOR.
 Books distribution efforts are supported by Books for Asia and Darien Books.
 Kudos to all!

 - How to lower Philippine Business TaxThere are 2 ways you can reduce your business taxes in the Philippines substantially.

 First, you can do-it-yourself and purchase this DIY kit we prepared for you:

-DIY pack includes a Step-by-step process and all necessary documents to submit to the BIR so you can avail about 50% off your net taxable income!
+DIY pack includes a Step-by-step process and all necessary documents to submit to several government agencies so you can avail about 50% off your taxable income!
 Purchase includes nationwide shipping.

 But if you are like many Filipinos who are wary of online transaction, you can purchase the kit via the long process: deposit your payment via Bank of Commerce to Bituen current account 035-00-000715-1, then take a photo of your deposit slip and email to email@example.com